Be-POPIA-Compliant/be-popia-compliant/be-popia-compliant/trunk/readme.txt

 3. Be POPIA Compliant (BPC) | Cookie Settings - Customize your Cookie Notice Banner to match your brand.

 == Changelog ==
+= 1.3.0 =
+    * Added security patch

+_ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _

 = 1.2.0 =
     * We made changes so that PRO Features are completely segregated from the Free Version of the plugin.

-_ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _

 = 1.1.11 =
     * All WooCommerce Privacy Policies is now being overwritten by BPC in PRO